EDM115/unzip-bot/README.md

 - Send logs in a private channel/group
 And some other features 🔥 Dive into the code to find them 🤭

-## Bugs to fix and additional features 💀
+## Bugs to fix and additional features to add 💀

 - [ ] The ETA isn't accurate
 - [ ] Download speed stays constant, depending of what we have at begining.
 If the download started at 3 Mb/s, it will stay like that through all the process and can't evolve